Hurricane Delia

-Tropical Storm Delia was the first tropical cyclone on record to make landfall in the same city twice.
+Hurricane Delia was the first tropical cyclone on record to make landfall in the same city twice.
 Forming out of a tropical wave on September 1, 1973, Delia gradually strengthened into a tropical storm as it moved north by September 3.
 After reaching this strength, the storm turned more westward and further intensified, nearly attaining hurricane status the next day.
 The storm peaked with winds of 70 mph (110 km/h) and a barometric pressure of 986 mbar (hPa; 29.11 inHg).
 Several hours later, Delia made landfall near Freeport, Texas; however, the storm began to execute a counterclockwise loop, causing it to move back over the Gulf of Mexico.
 On September 5, the storm made another landfall in Freeport before weakening to a depression.
 The remnants of Delia eventually dissipated early on September 7 over northern Mexico.

 Due to the erratic movement of the storm along the Texas coastline, significant rainfall fell in areas near the center and in parts of Louisiana.
 This led to widespread flooding, especially of farmland, that left $6 million in damages.
 Five people were killed during the storm.